Robin Givhan

 Robin Givhan (born September 11, 1964) is an American fashion editor and Pulitzer Prize winning writer.

 Givhan was a fashion editor for The Washington Post.
 She joined the Post in 1995, and left in 2010 to become the fashion critic and fashion correspondent for The Daily Beast and Newsweek.
 She returned to the Post in 2014.

 Givhan won the Pulitzer Prize for Criticism in 2006, the first time the award was given to a fashion writer.
 The Pulitzer Committee cited Givhan's "witty, closely observed essays that transform fashion criticism into cultural criticism."

 Background

 Givhan is a native of Detroit, Michigan.
 She was the valedictorian at Renaissance High School in 1982, graduated from Princeton University in 1986, and holds a master's degree in journalism from the University of Michigan, Ann Arbor.

 After working for the Detroit Free Press for about seven years, she held positions at the San Francisco Chronicle and Vogue magazine.
-Givhan appeared as a guest on The Colbert Report in January 2006.

 In 2009 she moved from New York City to Washington, D.C., where her fashion beat was expanded to cover First Lady Michelle Obama.